gitfish/sfdx-flexi-plugin/README.md

 A Fires after the CLI converts your source files to Metadata API format but before it sends the files to the org.

 Please see the [sfdx hooks documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_plugins.meta/sfdx_cli_plugins/cli_plugins_customize_hooks.htm) for more details.

-*NOTE: The `force:source:push` / `force:source:deploy` and `force:source:pull` / `force:source:retrieve`  hooks no longer receive the same payload and this example needs to be updated to cover both `force:source:push` and `force:source:deploy` examples.

 The following example modifies profiles to remove certain user permissions when they're being deployed.